Many women do not need treatment for the menopause, with about one in 10 women seeking medical advice.

 - review the type of HRT you are taking and make any necessary changes

-- perform a breast examination and show you how to do it yourself
+- examine your breasts and show you how to do it yourself

-- remind you of the risks and benefits of HRT
+- remind you about the benefits and risks of HRT

-If you are on a non-HRT treatment, you will need to return to your GP for a review of your treatment at least once a year.
-If your symptoms have stopped after one to two years of treatment, your GP may suggest a trial withdrawal of treatment.
+If you are using non-HRT treatments, you will need to return to your GP for a review at least once a year.
+If your symptoms have stopped after one-two years of treatment, your GP may suggest you stop treatment.

-Your symptoms may recur for a short while after you stop your treatment, but as long as this does not continue in the long term, you may be able to stop taking it permanently.
+Your symptoms may recur for a short period, but as long as this does not continue in the long term you may be able to stop taking it permanently.